Belle Robertson

 Isabella Robertson (née McCorkindale) (born 11 April 1936) is a Scottish golfer who won the British Ladies Amateur in 1981.
 Robertson represented Great Britain and Ireland in the Curtis Cup as a player on seven occasions and twice as non-playing captain.
 She was inducted into the Scottish Sports Hall of Fame in 2002.

 Career

+In 1936, Robertson was born in Perth, Scotland.
 Robertson learned to play golf at Dunaverty Golf Club in Argyll, Scotland.

-She won the British Ladies Amateur title in 1981 at Conwy Golf Club in Caernarvonshire, Wales, having been runner-up three times: 1959 at Royal Ascot Golf Club, 1965 at St Andrews, and at Gullane Golf Club in 1970.
+She won the British Ladies Amateur title in 1981 at Conwy Golf Club in Carnarvonshire, Wales.
+Previously she was runner-up three times: in 1959 at Royal Ascot Golf Club, in 1965 at St Andrews, and at Gullane Golf Club in 1970.
 She won the Scottish Women's Amateur Championship on seven occasions.

-Robertson represented Great Britain and Ireland as a player on seven occasions in the Curtis Cup (1960, 1966, 1968, 1970, 1972, 1982, 1986).
+Robertson represented Great Britain and Ireland as a player on seven occasions in the Curtis Cup: in 1960, 1966, 1968, 1970, 1972, 1982, and 1986.
 She was a non-playing captain in 1974 and 1976.
-On her ninth appearance in the competition, she experienced victory for the first time, beating the U.S. team 13–5 at the Prairie Dunes Country Club, Kansas in 1986.
+On her ninth appearance in the competition, in 1986, she experienced victory for the first time, beating the U.S. team 13–5 at the Prairie Dunes Country Club, Kansas.